2015-2016 Academic Catalog

 Orientation is mandatory for all students who have never attended college after High School.
 Orientation will review general information about the Community College of Aurora, financing a college education, technology utilized as a student, registering for courses, and other tips to assist students in starting and completing their degrees at CCA.
+Students will also completing the assessment test, meet with an academic advisor, and register for classes during orientation.
 Information and online registration for new student orientation is available at www.CCAurora.edu/orientation.
 For more additional information, contact the Center for Outreach and Recruitment, Administration Building 102G, 303-360-7522.

 Acceptance letters are sent via regular U.S.Mail within one week of application.
 If a student does not receive a letter or has questions regarding the acceptance letter, please contact the Admissions office, CentreTech Campus, Administration Building, A102, 303-361-7363.